joschmi1965/Alotti/Features.md

 ## Features

 ### Current features
-Generates import files for Anki™ index cards from fen and pgn input data.
+Generates import files for Anki index cards from fen and pgn input data.
 Import files for index cards contain per line:
 - front: a quest position, last move visualized
-- rear: an answer position, the move visualized, a link to Lichess™ to analyze or play the position Entries in import files are appended.
+- rear: an answer position, the move visualized, a link to Lichess to analyze or play the position Entries in import files are appended.
 Several types of input data are supported:
 - pure pgn data to learn an Opening repertoire